 Trading Down and the Business Cycle

-The authors document two facts: First, during recessions consumers trade down in the quality of the goods and services they consume.
+We document two facts.
+First, during the Great Recession, consumers traded down in the quality of the goods and services they consumed.
 Second, the production of low-quality goods is less labor intensive than that of high-quality goods.
-Therefore, when households trade down, labor demand falls, increasing the severity of recessions.
-The authors find that the trading-down phenomenon accounts for a substantial fraction of the fall in U.S. employment in the recent recession.
-They study two business cycle models that embed quality choice and find that the presence of quality choice magnifies the response of these economies to real and monetary shocks.
+When households traded down, labor demand fell, increasing the severity of the recession.
+We find that the trading-down phenomenon accounts for a substantial fraction of the fall in U.S. employment in the recent recession.
+We show that embedding quality choice in a business-cycle model improves the model's amplification and comovement properties.

 Suggested Citation: Suggested Citation